Haitian gourde: Banknotes

-Second gourde, 1870-1872
+Second gourde, 1870–1872

 In 1870 the gourde was revalued at a rate of ten to one.
 Only banknotes were issued for this second gourde, with the government issuing notes of G 10 and G 25.

-Third gourde, 1872-
+Third gourde, 1872–present

 In 1872, the gourde was again revalued, this time at a rate of three hundred to one.
 In the early years of this third gourde, only banknotes were being issued and the name piastre was sometimes used instead of gourde, especially on a banknote issue dated 1875.
 In 1881, the gourde was linked to the French franc at F 5 = G 1 and coin production recommenced.

 The peg to the franc did not last, however.
 In 1912, the gourde was pegged to the US dollar at a value of G 5 to US$1 - although this peg was also abandoned in 1989, and the currency now floats.
 Due to the old link, G 5 is often referred to as a "Haitian dollar" and 5c is called a "Haitian penny".
 Indeed, in many places, prices are given not in gourdes, but rather in "Haitian dollars", which must be multiplied by five to convert to gourdes.